adamgajzlerowicz/adam-websocket/QUESTIONS.md

 Currently, the logic is partly dispersed between the backend and the frontend, so I would consider returning the "total" value from the backend.
-This will mean that more processing power is required on the backend, but I don't think it should be an issue.
+This will mean that more processing power is required on the backend rather than on the client's browser.
-This will also mean that the api is the only source of truth and if logic changes are required, only the backend needs to change.
+This will also mean that the api is the only source of truth and, if logic changes are required only the backend needs to change.